Apple Assembly Line

 2085 .2 JMP $E8D5

 Underflow needs to be tested in the NORMALIZE.DAC subroutine.
-Underlofw happens when the exponent falls below 10^-63.
+Underflow happens when the exponent falls below 10^-63.
 The normal procedure upon underflow is to set the result to zero.
 Zero values in DP18 are indicated by the exponent being zero, regardless of the mantissa value.
 Delete lines 2400-2480 and line 2730, and enter the following lines

 2400 LDY #-1